Eligibility Criteria - Evidence Uploader - Key Matters

 Candidate is presenting a British / Irish passport that is past its expiry date.

 This is fine – Do not worry!
-Out of data passports can be considered.
+Out of date passports can be considered.
 A passport (current or expired) showing the holder is a British or Irish citizen will be accepted.
 We just need to see evidence of the ‘photo page’.
 We strongly encourage you to keep things simple and, if you have a British or Irish passport, you provide us with evidence of it only, as this is likely to be the most straightforward means to prove your Right to Work in the UK.

 Candidate has dual / multiple citizenship.